niallpcarroll/expensescalculator/README.md

 ## Python Logic
 As this is my first Python project, I aimed to create a relatively simple application which is practical and relevant to me.
 Having completed my initial flowchart, I began the process of coding.
 I created simple functions corresponding to the data I wished to record and transfer to the spreadsheet.

 In each function which required user input I made use of if/elif statements to ensure that the user can confirm that they are happy with the data inputted before moving on to the next step.
 If the user wishes to re-enter data or if they answer anything other than "y/yes" or "n/no" they will likewise be prompted to re-enter the required data.
+In functions where the input needed to be entered in a particular format (i.e. numeric) for the calculation of fees, I used try / except statements to ensure that an incorrect format would not return an error later on.

 Throughout the building of the application I tested the functions individually and together to ensure that the flow of the application was correct.